jpswade/jpswade.github.io/_posts/2011-09-07-integrate-a-newsletter-into-your-website.md

 ### What software should we use?

-From memory there&#8217;s a few ways to do that:
+From memory there's a few ways to do that:

   * [Mailman](http://docs.cpanel.net/twiki/bin/view/AllDocumentation/CpanelDocs/MailingLists) &#8211; Installed with cPanel
-  * [PHPList](http://www.phplist.com/) &#8211; Install yourself or through fantastico, I&#8217;m not a fan
+  * [PHPList](http://www.phplist.com/) &#8211; Install yourself or through fantastico, I'm not a fan
   * [Majordomo](http://www.greatcircle.com/majordomo/) &#8211; Not installed

-There&#8217;s quite a few other &#8220;[free mailing list](http://en.wikipedia.org/wiki/Category:Free_mailing_lists)&#8221; solutions and there&#8217;s plenty of [alternatives to Mailman](http://alternativeto.net/software/mailman/), but Mailman is the preferred option for us, mainly because it&#8217;s reliable and established&#8230;
+There's quite a few other &#8220;[free mailing list](http://en.wikipedia.org/wiki/Category:Free_mailing_lists)&#8221; solutions and there's plenty of [alternatives to Mailman](http://alternativeto.net/software/mailman/), but Mailman is the preferred option for us, mainly because it's reliable and established&#8230;

 > &#8220;cPanel currently uses Mailman, which is an open source product under the GNU Project&#8221;
 >
 > &#8211; [Adam Wien, Systems Administrator](http://www.cpanel.net/podcast?page_id=673)

-It&#8217;s reassuring when software is used by a vendor such as cPanel, as you know it&#8217;s likely to be supported for the foreseeable future.
+It's reassuring when software is used by a vendor such as cPanel, as you know it's likely to be supported for the foreseeable future.

-It&#8217;s really easy to [get started](http://docs.cpanel.net/twiki/bin/view/AllDocumentation/CpanelDocs/MailingLists) with the Mailman Mailing Lists in cPanel, however there&#8217;s even a [video tutorial](http://www.cpanel.net/media/tutorials/mailinglists.htm) if you&#8217;re a little unsure.
+It's really easy to [get started](http://docs.cpanel.net/twiki/bin/view/AllDocumentation/CpanelDocs/MailingLists) with the Mailman Mailing Lists in cPanel, however there's even a [video tutorial](http://www.cpanel.net/media/tutorials/mailinglists.htm) if you're a little unsure.

 > Tip: When you setup your mailing list call it &#8220;newsletter&#8221; so its purpose is easy to identify.

-Now we&#8217;ve decided what software we&#8217;re using and we&#8217;ve setup our newsletter mailing list, we can now actually integrate it with our website.
+Now we've decided what software we're using and we've setup our newsletter mailing list, we can now actually integrate it with our website.

-When I first started looking into this, there wasn&#8217;t many ways to integrate Mailman using PHP, just an outdated article entitled [How do I integrate Mailman with PHP, or any other web enabling technology?](http://wiki.list.org/pages/viewpage.action?pageId=4030648#)
+When I first started looking into this, there wasn't many ways to integrate Mailman using PHP, just an outdated article entitled [How do I integrate Mailman with PHP, or any other web enabling technology?](http://wiki.list.org/pages/viewpage.action?pageId=4030648#)

-Don&#8217;t worry about that, because we&#8217;re here to help&#8230;
+Don't worry about that, because we're here to help&#8230;

 ### Introducing the Mailman Widget for WordPress

 What we want to achieve here is a widget on our website so users are able to subscribe to our newsletter.

-If you&#8217;re using WordPress, this is no problem as we&#8217;ve got a WordPress Plugin to do it for you:
+If you're using WordPress, this is no problem as we've got a WordPress Plugin to do it for you:

   * [Mailman Widget](http://wordpress.org/extend/plugins/mailman-widget/)

 Simply login to your WordPress site as you normally would and go to the [Add New Plugin](http://codex.wordpress.org/Plugins_Add_New_Screen) screen.
 Just look for the &#8220;Mailman Widget&#8221;.
 If in doubt, take a look at the [Mailman Widget screenshots](http://wordpress.org/extend/plugins/mailman-widget/screenshots/) to help you out.

 ### Not using WordPress?
-Don&#8217;t panic!
+Don't panic!

-We can use exactly the same library that&#8217;s used in the _Mailman Widget_ on _any_ PHP based website.
+We can use exactly the same library that's used in the _Mailman Widget_ on _any_ PHP based website.

   * [PHP-Mailman](http://php-mailman.sourceforge.net/)